 We used the records of our dataloggers to calculate soil microclimatic indices as in Paper picos.
 For comparison, we homogenized the data between the two data loggers (MicroLog SP3 and iButtons) by keeping the same recording frequency (every four hours) and the time period with records for all loggers (the 321 calendar days from 12 July 2021 to 29 May 2022).
 We calculated bioclimatic indices based on WorldClim standard bioclimatic variables (Fick & Hijmans 2017), together with other variables relevant for describing alpine micro topographical gradients.
 We selected 6 temperature-related indices: (1) bio1 = annual mean temperature; (2) bio2 = mean diurnal range, i.e. the mean of the monthly differences between maximum and minimum temperatures; (3) bio7 = temperature annual range; i.e. the difference between the maximum temperature of the warmest month and the minimum temperature of the coldest month; (4) snow = the number of days of snow cover, when the soil temperature is around 0 ºC, calculated for the period in which the maximum temperature was < 0.5 ºC and the minimum temperature was > -0.5 ºC; (5) FDD = freezing degree days, i.e. the sum of daily mean temperatures for days in which the mean temperature was below 0 ºC (Choler 2018); and (6) GDD = growing degree days, i.e. the sum of daily mean temperatures for days in which the soil mean temperature at five cm deep was above 5 ºC (Körner 2021).
 For easier interpretation of FDD, we transformed the values from negative to positive, so higher values represent more freezing.

 To identify the main gradients of microclimatic variability, we conducted a principal component analysis (PCA) including all bioclimatic indices (Fig 3C).
 Axis 1 of the PCA explained 64% of the variance and ordered the 78 plots along a gradient of thermicity, towards which the greatest contribution was made by GDD (23.4) and bio1 (23.5).
-GDD was highly correlated with bio1, bio2 and bio7 (> 70%, details in Supplementary xxx) thus, we decided to use GDD as the single best descriptor of microclimatic variability for further analyses.
+GDD was highly correlated with bio1, bio2 and bio7 (> 70%, details in Supplementary xxx).
+Therefore, we decided to use GDD as the single best descriptor of microclimatic variability for further analyses.

+Since we only had water stress measurements for the central plots, we had to confirm the expectation that warmer microsites were also drier.
+To do this, we took our GDD measures and plotted them against the cumulative water potentials values at the subpopulation level, when available.
+We used Microlog SP3 data collected for our four summits in 2022 and 2023 to test if, as expected, there was a positive relationship between GDD and water potential (ΣΨ, R2=0.69, Fig 3B) i.e. warmer years are also drier years.

 2.4.
 Seed collection

 We sampled seeds of D. langeanus from each plot where the species was present (Fig 2 lower panels).
 We collected mature fruits (capsules) at the time of natural dispersal (August 7-8th, 2023).
 In each subpopulation, within a 2m radius from the datalogger, we sampled at least 20 randomly selected mother plants following standard protocols for sampling seeds of wild populations (ENSCONET, 2009).
 In total, we sampled 47 plots with D. langeanus but only were able to collect enough seeds for experiments (> 600 seeds) from 18 of them, hereafter called “subpopulations”.
 Immediately after collection, we manually cleaned the seeds and kept them at room conditions (22 ºC and 35 % RH) until the start of the germination experiments.
 For each subpopulation used in subsequent experiments, we measured dry seed mass by weighing 10 individual seeds from each subpopulation after the seeds had spent 3 months drying with silica gel (Mettler Toledo, New classic SG – Model ML1052E/01, precision 0.1 mg).
-We did not find previous information about the species' water requirements for germination.
-Consequently, we tested it across a large gradient of water potential to identify the base water potential required for germination.

 2.5.
 Germination experiments